 Figure 14: Average gain per orbit for JEM-X1 normalized to the gain of revolution 170.
 The average has been adjusted for a temperature dependent gain variation to show the overall trend of gain increase over time.
 The steps in gain correspond to the lowering of the high voltage setting.
-A similar development is found for JEM-X2 where the cathode voltage is adjusted so that the gain remains constant within +/-10% (disregarding temperature effects that may add or subtract about 5%).
-The effect of the changing gain is taken care of in the OSA10 software.
+A similar development is found for JEM-X2 where the cathode voltage is adjusted so that the gain remains constant within +/-10% (disregarding temperature effects that may add or subtract about 5%). %).
+The effect of the changing gain has been significantly improved in the OSA10 and later software releases.